CSU-WPT/game-dev-workshop/workshop-book/src/unity/input_config.md

 <br/><br/>

+#### Anyways...

 #### Run the game and you should be able to move!

-But, you'll notice that the player is "stiff".
+#### But, you'll notice that the player is "stiff".
 He's always looking in the same direction.
 Let's change that so that the player looks in the direction that we're moving in!
 <br/>

 <img style="display: block; margin-left: auto; margin-right: auto;" src="./groundwork_photos/step_23.png" alt="Unity Editor Home Page">